 Haldensleben, September 2022

 Gain access to a locked warehouse, steal a construction machine together with a trailer: You would think the effort would be too high and is simply not worth it.
-But unfortunately, robbery is the reality on many construction sites.
-According to crime statistics, cases of grand theft in particular are increasing significantly in Germany.
+Robbery, unfortunately, is a reality on many construction sites.
+Cases of grand theft, according to crime statistics, are particularly increasing significantly in Germany.

 A branch manager from Kurt König simultaneously looked around the forest area where the excavator had apparently been dropped off.
 The trailer, which was stolen together with the machine, was found there.
 It could be brought back directly.
 “About four weeks later, a call came from the police that the mini-excavator had been found, as well as other stolen goods worth more than 300,000 euros,” Schmid-Bauer said.
 “We were able to pick up the excavator directly at a towing yard and it is now back in use.”
 The fact that something is stolen would happen from time to time.
 “However, this is the first case where the machine was found thanks to our active support and is now back in use.
 None of this would be possible without syniotec’s built-in IoT and the overview in SAM,” Schmid-Bauer notes afterwards.